 Any use of derivatives by the Funds is governed by the Manager's own policies and procedures relating to derivatives trading.
-These policies and procedures are prepared and reviewed by the Derivatives Review Committee which is a sub Committee of the Trade Management Oversight Committee of the Manager.
+These policies and procedures are prepared and reviewed by the Derivatives Review Committee which is a sub-committee of the Trade Management Oversight Committee of the Manager.
 The decision as to the use of derivatives is made by senior portfolio managers of the Manager in accordance with our compliance procedures and risk control measures.
 If permitted by applicable securities legislation, the Funds may enter into over-the-counter bilateral derivative transactions with counterparties that are related to the Manager.
+The Manager monitors the risks associated with derivatives independent of the portfolio managers who advise on trading.
+The Manager runs regular stress test scenarios to determine how the Funds may react under specific stress conditions.